-Spa Bolton, a history-filled location.
+Spa Bolton, a place filled with history

 J.C.
 Willard Sawmill

 J.C.
 Willard Sawmill was founded in Bolton in 1860.
 At this time, the village was named Willard’s Mills, and the Missisquoi river was named Black River.
 The sawmill was built next to the waterfall, where a dam and tank were erected to operate the sawmill.
 The other side of the river used to have a flour mill.

 Willard, from Massachusetts, exploited the mills with his sons Charles, Milo and Frederick.
 They benefited from the train tracks to ship their wood products : butter boxes, hat boxes, clothespin, lightmatches, laundry boards, handles, etc.

 The mill’s exploitation ended in 1907 after a fire that caused the loss of hydraulic power.

 Since 2001, Spa Bolton offers a privileged access to the waterfall and bed of the Missisquoi river, as well as outdoor hot baths, saunas and massage therapy services, available all year long.